17thshard/mediawiki-recent-changes-log-filter/README.md

 ### Messages

 When changing the types to hide, it is recommend to also change the system message *MediaWiki:Recentchangeslogfilter-hidelogs*, which is responsible for the link that is displayed on *Special:RecentChanges*, to match the new behavior.
 By default it will only mention user creation logs to match the default configuration.
-For example when hiding block and page protections like above, you might want to set it to *“$1 block and protection logs”*.
+For example, when hiding block and page protections like above, you might want to set it to *“$1 block and protection logs”*.

 Similarly, *MediaWiki:Recentchangeslogfilter-pref* is responsible for the preferences text and should be adjusted as well.